 Working as a flight nanny is unlike any other job in transport – it’s not about moving crates.
-It’s about providing safety, speed, reliability, connecting to the animals and their owners on a human level.
+Instead, it’s about providing safety, speed, reliability, connecting to the animals and their owners on a human level.
 And that, of course, is why it pays so well!

 Airline fees vs. Air Nanny fees

-When it comes to families buying pets from faraway breeders, money is rarely the main concern.
+When it comes to families buying pets from faraway breeders, money is rarely the primary concern.
 All they want is their new family member delivered to them safe and sound.
-That’s why many are paying $350 for short pet nanny flights, or $1,300 for longer ones.
+That’s why many are paying $350 for short pet nanny flights or $1,300 for longer ones.